Help us improve your experience.

 • DHCP Terminated—When the Client does not proceed with DHCP request for the offer provided by the server.

-• Authorization Failure—This could be caused due to various reasons (MIC failure, Radius server not responding, Access-Reject from Radius server, client failing to complete the auth process).
+• Authorization Failure—This type of failure could be caused due to various reasons.
+Examples include MIC failure, RADIUS server not responding, Access-Reject from RADIUS server, client failing to complete the auth process, and so on.

-• 11r FBT Failure—This is caused due to client failing 11r roam.
+• 11r FBT Failure—This type of failure is caused due to client failing 11r roam.

-• OKC Auth Failure—This is caused due to client failing OKC roam.
+• OKC Auth Failure—This type of failure is caused due to client failing OKC roam.

-• Association Failure—This could be caused due to Tx failures or invalid PMKID included by the client during association request.
+• Association Failure—This type of failure could be caused due to transmission failures or an invalid PMKID included by the client during association request.

 Finding the Packet Captures

 Dynamic packet captures are saved to the cloud.
-You can download them from the Insights page.
+You can download these files from the Insights page.

 Video Demo